 Cottage Cheese-Milk Stand-In

-For each cup of light cream called for, blend or process a half cup each of whole milk and cottage cheese.
+For each cup of light cream called for, blend or process 1/2 cup each of whole milk and cottage cheese.
 The butterfat in the cottage cheese replaces the butter added to the whole milk substitute.

 Cream Cooking Tips

 Whatever type of cream or cream substitute you use, always heat it over very low heat, and don't leave it unattended, as it scorches quickly and easily, giving the recipe a burnt, off-putting taste.
 To avoid this mistake, always heat cream in a double boiler over water that is just below simmering.
 Don't let cream-based sauces come to a boil, as this encourages breaking, which makes the sauce lumpy and unattractive.

 If you'd like to turn the tables and use light cream as a substitute for other dairy ingredients, that's a possibility as well.
 For example, it can stand in for milk or half-and-half when fat content isn't essential (as in baking).
 You can also replace 1 cup of heavy cream with 3/4 cup of light cream and 1/3 cup butter.
 Note that light cream doesn't whip, though, so it can't stand in for heavy whipping cream.